 Ageing@EITHealth is a pan-European doctoral programme that brings together EIT Health academic and non-academic partners to train a new generation of PhD specialists in gerontology, neuroscience and epidemiology with solid innovation and entrepreneurship competencies.

-As part of the EIT Health PhD School, two related modules are offered by Prof. Dr. Dr. Cristina Polidori:
+As part of the EIT Health PhD School, two related modules are offered by Prof. Dr. Dr. M. Cristina Polidori:

 I ) Frailty in real life and its translational aspects